ATV (Austria): History

 From 1997 till 2000 the station was called W1 (Wien 1, named after the capital city Vienna) which initially provided only regional broadcasting via the cable network in Vienna.
 Starting 17 January 2000, the channel adopted nationwide programming and entered all the other cable networks in Austria and was renamed ATV.

 With ATV being a cable channel, there were no clear policies to establish a private terrestrial channel.
 There were only two channels broadcasting free-to-air, ORF 1 and ORF 2.
 It wasn't until 1 August 2001 when the Private Television Law was passed.
 Such a situation led to some policymakers at the time by saying that Austria was "probably the last country in the civilized world" to introduce private television, as ATV was only receivable on cable networks in Vienna, Linz and Salzburg.
 Journalists and media businessmen even came up with nicknames ("Medien-Albanien" and "Medien-Kasachstan" comparing the situation to lesser-developed countries such as Albania and Kazakhstan, in the sense that those countries had limited freedoms, but had private television before Austria did).
+ATV was one of the three bids for the national network, two other contenders were Canada's CHUM (owner of CityTV) and Italy's Stream TV.

 On 1 June 2003, the channel started nationwide broadcasts using analogue terrestrial transmitters, and on digital satellite on 18 September.
 The digital television transition started in Austria in 2006 and since then, ATV has been available on digital terrestrial television.
 In the 2003-2006 period, the channel was called ATVplus.

 The analogue channels used by ATV were already allocated in 1972 when the introduction of a third nationwide TV-channel (either by ORF or by a commercial company) was discussed in Austria.
 These discussions actually lasted from the 1970s until 2003.